Spring Break Road Trip to the Rockies

-Spring Break is a nice time to go home and spend time with family, but a lot of us decided to venture out of Texas for the first half of the week on an 18+ hour drive to Colorado!
+Spring Break is a nice time to go home and spend time with family, but some of us decided to venture out of Texas for the first half of the week on an 18+ hour drive to Colorado!
 It took a while to just get out of the Texas boundaries, but our 7 vans were stocked with a lot of snacks, riddles, and life stories to keep everyone entertained.

 But then unfortunately on the first night, one of the worst things that could happen on a road trip happened: one of our cars broke down, so a good chunk of our group fell behind—but it all turned out well in the end!
 They still had fun hanging out at a city called Post and stopped by Texas Tech University.
 And what’s a road trip without some bumps along the way, right?